 12. “10% Happier” by Dan Harris

 I was a college English teacher for nearly 10 years.
 And I can say with complete and total honesty that this is the only book I’ve ever read that truly changed my life.
 It introduced me to meditation and dealing with anxiety in a healthy way.
 My life has improved, my relationships have, too, and in no uncertain terms, this book set me on the path that culminated with my getting this job with Elegant Themes.

 It takes the buzzwords and hokeyness that surrounds mindfulness these days and puts them in everyday contexts.
 His followup is called “Meditation for Fidgety Skeptics,” if that’s any indication of the tone of the book.
 A lot of us deal with problems in unhealthy ways, and the voice in our heads can be real jerks sometimes.
 This book helped me, as Harris puts it, overcome some of my “profoundly stupid decisions.”

 I wanted to fully recommend this book to round out your year of reading because of how important it is to get in touch with yourself as well as your audience.
 The more you can recognize and be mindful of how you work, you can recognize how you can better serve your clients, employers, and audience.
 Even if you’re a skeptic, I think you can get something out of this book that will enrich you–I speak from experience on this one.

 You now have a full year of reading (maybe more than that!) that you can tackle in any order you choose.
 Don’t feel the need to read these 1-12.
 Take a look at them, see what works for you based on your currentl

 This sounds hokey I know, but taking the time to focus this year on yourself as a person–and the folks you work with/for as people–will dramatically improve your work and personal life in a way you might not have thought about before.
-So happy 2018, Divi Nation.
+So happy 2018, Divi Nation, the official Divi podcast.
 Let’s dog-ear some pages together.